1°/ Server with a single client at a time

-- The format of the request to the server is : req_identifier client_id param1 param2 ...
+- the format of all request to the server is : req_identifier client_id param1 param2 ...

-- We assume that the identifier of each request is a number 1, 2, ... except the "quit" request that means the client wants to disconnect from the server.
+- the identifier of each request is a REQ1, REQ2, ... except the "quit" request that means the client wants to disconnect from the server.

 Server.java :